peterbuitho/ImageKeywordGenerator/README.md

 ### Features

-- Support selected local Ollama vision models: Llava models, Llama3.2-vision, Llava-llama models
+- Supported installed Ollama local vision LLM's
+- Option to use OpenAI or Google AI API
 - Keywords in 3 optional languages: English, Danish and Vietnamese
 - Keywords are saved in json files for each language
 - Support embedding keywords to image file from the generated json